Nonequilibrium dynamical cluster theory: General formulation

 If we denote by $\bm K$ the wave vector reciprocal to $\bm R$, we can write the Fourier-transformed cluster Green's function as

 The Brillouin zone is divided into $N_c$ sectors, each of which is centered at the corresponding $\bm K$.
 There are various choices of clusters.
-We adopt two cases, $\bm K_{x,y}=2\pi n_{x,y}/N_c$ and $\bm K_{x,y}=(2n_{x,y}-1)\pi/N_c$ ($n_{x,y}$: integers), and average the final results.
-In the lattice problem, an arbitrary wave vector $\bm k$ is represented as $\bm K+\tilde{\bm k}$, where $\tilde{\bm k}$ spans from the center of the momentum sector to $\bm k$.
+We adopt two cases,

+($n_{x,y}$: integers).
+In the lattice problem, an arbitrary wave vector $\bm k$ can be written as $\bm K+\tilde{\bm k}$, where $\tilde{\bm k}$ represents the relative momentum from the center of the momentum sector.
 The mapping from the lattice to the cluster problem (i.e., the choice of the hybridization function $\Delta_\sigma$) is defined such that the cluster Green's function is reproduced by the lattice Green's function averaged over the corresponding momentum sector,

 with $N$ the total number of $k$ points.
-Green's functions and self-energies are related via the cluster Dyson equation,
+The Green's functions and self-energies are related via the cluster Dyson equation,